linuxleague/ajitjadhav28-conky-config/README.md

 - all drives mounted in /media/$user/* are shown (default max 6)

 This is fork of [andrea-rosa/conky-config](https://github.com/andrea-rosa/conky-config) repository.
-It is modified according to my needs for Dell Inspiron 5520 laptop.
+It is modified according to my needs for Lenovo Legion 5, Ryzen Model laptop.
 Thanks to [andrea-rosa](https://github.com/andrea-rosa) for this beautiful configuration and [ritave](https://github.com/ritave/xeventbind) for xeventbind.

 # Install